StackExchange/dnscontrol/README.md

 ## Installation

-Install DNSControl by following the [official instructions](https://stackexchange.github.io/dnscontrol/getting-started#1-install-the-software).
+DNSControl can be installed via packages for macOS, Linux and Windows, or from source code.
+See the [official instructions](https://stackexchange.github.io/dnscontrol/getting-started#1-install-the-software).

 ## Via GitHub Actions (GHA)